ivmartel/dwv/readme.md

 # install dependencies
 yarn install

-# launch tests: will open a browser with test pages
+# launch: will open a browser with example pages
-yarn run test
+yarn run start
 ```

-This will open your default browser with the different test pages, check the 'viewer' link for a simple test viewer.
+This will open your default browser with the different example pages, check the 'viewer' link for a simple test viewer.

 ## Notes